JPLynch35/rales_engine/README.md

 #### Set Up
 Clone the repository onto your local machine.
 Open the project folder within your terminal (`cd rales_engine`)and use the following commands:
-* `bundle install` This installs all the required gems.
+* Installs all the required gems:
+`bundle install`
-* `rake db:{drop,create,migrate}` This creates the database and migrates the tables.
+* Creates the database and migrates the tables:
+`rake db:{drop,create,migrate}`
-* `rake import:all` This imports the data from the CSV files into your local database.
+* Imports the data from the CSV files into your local database:
+`rake import:all`

 #### Testing
 To run the local test suite, use the command `rspec`.